Riverscapes/gcd/docs/acknowledgements.md

 <br>

 #### GeoTERM NERC Project
-Through the GeoTERM NERC project with NERC, our international partners who have been extremely generous with their time, sharing their expertise, data, articulating their needs and in-kind funding and support:
+Through the GeoTERM project with NERC, our international partners have been extremely generous with their time, sharing their expertise, data, articulating their needs and in-kind funding and support:

 ##### Agencies and Research Institutes
 - [Scottish Environmental Protection Agency](https://www.sepa.org.uk) - Alasdair Matheson & Helen Reid